 WSU-Rochester provides upper-division courses for the completion of a number of WSU baccalaureate degrees.
 Approximately 40 residential faculty serve WSU-Rochester, in addition, 20 faculty from the Winona campus teach on the Rochester campus and a number of adjunct faculty professionals from area industries also serve Rochester students.

 Entering students can transfer credits to WSU from other institutions through individual transcript evaluation or official program articulation agreements with Rochester Community and Technical College and other two-year MnSCU institutions.
-Through these program agreements, students can complete a number of baccalaureate degree programs by completing upper-level courses at WSU-Rochester.
+Through these program agreements, students can complete a number of baccalaureate degree programs by transferring lower-division credits from RCTC or other accredited institutions, and completing upper-level courses at WSU-Rochester.
 Students at WSU-Rochester can also complete several graduate degrees at the Master’s, Specialist, and Doctoral levels.
 See the Undergraduate Degrees & Programs section for detailed descriptions of the undergraduate programs.
 For more information about the graduate programs, see the WSU Graduate Catalog.

-WSU’s Outreach and Continuing Education Department provides non-credit continuing education courses in Rochester for educators, business and industry, agencies and government.
+WSU-Rochester cooperates with community and professional groups and WSU’s Outreach and Continuing Education Department to provide non-credit continuing education courses for educators, business and industry, agencies, and government.

 Students seeking a degree must apply for admission to the University.
-Students should be aware that most undergraduate degree programs (accounting, business administration, education, healthcare leadership and administration, nursing and social work) also require an additional admission process.
+Students should be aware that some degree programs also require an additional admission process.
 For general information about undergraduate admissions, see the Admissions section.

-Students who are not formally admitted to a WSU degree, licensure, or certificate program who want to enroll in undergraduate coursework must complete a Guest Student Registration Agreement.
-Guest student status is valid for one term at a time.
+Students who are not formally admitted to a WSU degree, licensure, or certificate program who want to enroll in undergraduate coursework must complete a Visiting Student Agreement form.
+Student status is valid for one term at a time.
 Students must re-apply each term.
-Financial aid is not available for guest students.
-If you are a currently enrolled student at another MnSCU college/university, you may be able to register at WSU as a visiting student using your eServices account.
-Financial aid is not available for visiting students at the visit school.
+Financial aid is not available for visiting students.

 Registration and Academic Records